 Our work provides strong identifiability guarantees for essential quantities such as pairwise distances in contemporary generative models.
-However, our approach is not problemfree and we highlight some pitfalls to be aware of.
+However, our approach does have some pitfalls.

 Observation metrics matter.
 Our identifiable geometric structure relies on the idea of locally bringing the observation space metric into the latent space.
 This has many benefits but also raises the question of choosing the observation space metric.
 This choice will directly impact the final latent distances.
 Did we then replace one difficult problem (identifiability) with another (choosing observation metric)?
 We argue that most data is equipped with units of measurement, which greatly simplifies the task of picking a suitable metric in the observation space.
 Furthermore, being explicit about how data is compared improves the transparency of the conducted data analysis.
 Finally, we emphasize that we are not proposing to bring the Euclidean distance from observation space into the latent space, but only to do so infinitesimally, i.e. measuring along the manifold.